How can the Chicago Bears possibly bring back Matt Nagy in 2022?

-Here are other coaches who might be on the NFL hot seat after Week 4:
+Who else might be on the NFL hot seat entering Week 15?

 In introducing Vic Fangio as the Denver Broncos’ head coach in January 2019, general manager and executive VP of football operations John Elway called the 60-year-old longtime NFL assistant an “old-school, fundamentals-first” head coach.